CorentinRafflin/ExperimentHighEntropyFiles/README.md

 Furthermore, the option `-f` allows to plot the histogram of the byte distribution using the `matplotlib` library.
 Finally, the option `-p` allows to predict the file type (if the input file has to be in the 5 file-type used to build the classifier) and to compare it with the file extension.
 This option is not adapted to be used with the option `-t`, i.e the prediction will not be adapted to the CSV format.

-If you want to run this program with the python version (so to add modification for example), you will need to install some libraries.
+If you want to run this program with the python version (so to add modification for example), you will need to install some libraries, otherwise there is a direct executable version for Linux mentioned after.
 Some libraries include : numpy, matplotlib, pandas and sklearn.
 On ubuntu this can be done by running the following command with one of the following instead of `library` : python3-numpy, python3-matplotlib, python3-pandas
 ```bash
 sudo apt-get install library